HugoLB0/dspy/tests/reliability/README.md

 ### Test generation

-You can generate test DSPy programs and test inputs from text descriptions using the `tests.reliability.generate` CLI, or the `tests.reliability.generate.generate_test_cases` API.
-For example, to generate a test classification program and 3 challenging test inputs in the `tests/reliability/classification/generated` directory, you can run the following command from the DSPy repository root directory:
+You can generate test aletheia programs and test inputs from text descriptions using the `tests.reliability.generate` CLI, or the `tests.reliability.generate.generate_test_cases` API.
+For example, to generate a test classification program and 3 challenging test inputs in the `tests/reliability/classification/generated` directory, you can run the following command from the aletheia repository root directory:

 ```bash
 python \